-Year Credit 1 Grade 10-12 Prerequisite: Geometry or Intermediate Algebra
+Prerequisite: Geometry or Intermediate Algebra

 Algebra II studies the problems of Algebra I in greater depth and is a more sophisticated treatment of those problems.
 In addition, the concept of function is developed through the use of linear, quadratic, exponential, logarithmic, and radical functions.
-Students will explore the complex number system, matrices, and conic sections.
-This course requires a summer assignment which can be found at http://moodle.sylvaniaschools.org/course/category. php?id=2.
+Critical areas of focus include: polynomials, rational, and radical relationships; modeling with functions; trigonometry; inferences and conclusions from data; and trigonometry of general triangles and trigonometric functions.
 A TI-83 Plus or TI-84 Plus graphing calculator is required.
+Summer work is required for this course.